 1.Posting more than your followers expect:

-Business trying out social media for the first time often commit this mistake.
-In their enthusiasm for building engagement and fan following, businesses post content more frequently that their followers can digest.
+A business trying out social media for the first time often commit this mistake.
+In their enthusiasm for building engagement and fan following businesses post content more frequently than their followers can digest.

 When businesses break these post limits, they start bothering their followers and followers leave them.